5 Interesting Facts About Tabby Cats

 Thinking About Adopting a Tabby Cat?

-Tabby cats are easy to find in shelters and foster networks around the world, so if you are thinking about introducing one of these beautiful kitties into your family, consider adopting one who is searching for her forever home.
+If you want a tabby kitty to call your own, you might not have trouble finding one.
+These cats are easy to find in shelters and foster networks around the world, so, again, if you are thinking about introducing one of these beautiful kitties into your family, consider adopting one who is searching for their forever home.